Frequently asked questions

 The funding model is adaptive, so that new market opportunities can be seized as they are identified, and as new market threats and opportunities emerge.
 ANMI will be overseen by the ANMI Independent Assurance Panel (IAP), to provide public assurance that reasonable judgements have been made to ensure the equitable allocation of resources over the life of ANMI.

-All procured activities will be subject to Commonwealth Procurement Rules and guidelines.
+Activities will be managed through Austrade’s procurement process.
+All procured activities will be subject to Commonwealth Procurement Rules and Guidelines.

 ANMI funding will provide additional opportunities to exporters.
 These will complement the suite of Trade services currently provided by Austrade, including 1:1 client servicing, trade missions and events, financial assistance via an Export Market Development Grant, and digital resources such as the Go Global Toolkit.